TriPed-Robot/trip_kinematics/docs/source/how_it_works.rst

 ..
 TODO describe joint drawing conventions

-In this example multiple coordinate system have more than one parent since the transformations form a loop.
+In this example, multiple coordinate systems have more than one parent since the transformations form a loop.

 Such a loop is called a closed kinematic chain.